arpanp1986/interviewTest/README.md

     "Error": "param is missing or the value is empty: order_by" }
 ```
-* JMESPath can not sort the data on a key, valuue of which is not an array of numbers or integers (ex: language), then you will receive following error.
+* JMESPath can not sort the data on a key value of which is not an array of numbers or integers (ex: language).
+In that case you will receive following error.
 ```
 {
     "Error": "function sort() expects values to be an array of numbers or integers"